 We are happy to make arrangements such as personalized tours, extra hotels rooms, airport pick ups and arrange for private rooms.
 Please indicate that you would like a private room on your application and we will contact you with information on single room supplement costs (for hotels only). (for hotels only).

 Regular updates are posted on our web site once teams are on the mountain.
 Our teams communicate between the camps with two-way radios.
+There is usually w—fi at base camp for a fee.

 You can always call our offices and one of guides will contact you, generally about 1 month before your trip departure.
 30 days prior to departure, we mail a list of other team members to you.